linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 30.05.2026
+- Topic: The Big Beautiful ARCTIC Update
+- Directory: /posts/2026/May/30
+- Description: ``` The digital landscape is shifting as Linkspreed LLC prepares to launch the next generation of the internet directly to your smartphone.
+With the upcoming release of the UIID and VIVON applications on the Google Play Store, users will finally have the tools to reclaim their digital sovereignty through a Web4 ecosystem.
+UIID serves as a universal integrated identity that keeps your sensitive biometric data stored locally on your device rather than on vulnerable third-party servers, utilizing zero-knowledge verifications to prove attributes like age without revealing personal details.
+Complementing this, VIVON provides a secure mobile access layer that decouples your internet connection from ISP surveillance using decentralized eSIM technology and metadata shielding.
+Together, these tools represent a massive architectural shift that strips power from centralized data brokers and puts it back in the hands of the individual.
+Watch the full explainer to see how these innovations are moving Web4 from theory to reality. https://youtu.be/Geke0vWtAvY?si=gFmK35bVqB4K_1wu ```

 ### 29.05.2026
 - Topic: The Big Beautiful ARCTIC Update
 - Directory: /posts/2026/May/29